Marohn-Group/mmodel/docs/tutorial_graph.rst

     G.copy() # shallow copy
     G.deepcopy() # deep copy

-For more ways to interact with ModelGraph, and networkx.graph see :doc:`graph reference </ref_graph>`.
+For more ways to interact with Graph, and networkx.graph see :doc:`graph reference </ref_graph>`.